WordPress Plugins to avoid.

 Why do you even need a plugin for this? simply head over to your site stats, note the 5/10 most popular blog posts and use the Text widget to display it on your sidebar.

 The nrelate servers monitors your website and starts displaying your most popular content.
 This reduces the load on your server as the nrelate servers would do all the work.
+(The Plugin has been discontinued)

 Backup plugins such as WP DB Backup, WP DB Manager, BackupWordPress should only be used when needed.
 Backups occupy a ton of disk space and since it interacts intensively with your database, it is best to use backup plugins at low traffic periods and deactivate it when you are done.